uf-mil/mil/Code-Policy.md

 ## Documentation
 * Include a readme in *every* new package, that describes what it is, what it does, and how to use it (in the form of example console commands/switches)
-* Add a *wiki* page for every new logical component, that describes in some depth (including citations, dependencies, and alarms) the behavior and uses of that component.
+* Add a *wiki* page for every new logical component, that describes in some depth (including citations, dependencies, and alarms) the behavior and uses of that component (i.e. how it works, what knowledge is necessary to make improvements).
     * Feel free to edit the wiki at any time.
 Adding a page will require you to edit the sidebar manually.
+* In short: Readme's are for how-to-use, Wiki pages should be how-does-this-work
 * Someone should be able to use your node or package without needing you to be present
 * Python code: Every class and method should have a [docstring](https://en.wikipedia.org/wiki/Docstring#Python).
     * Class docstring should contain what the class is responsible for/what it encapsulates, caveats, TODO's, and citations